akeneo/onboarder-helpcenter/content/md/retailer-onboarder/define-suppliers-scope/define-assets-requirements.md

 ![Define product requirements](../img/PIM_Settings_Families_SupplierAndSupplierReference.png)

-As defined in the [define product requirements](./define-product-requirements.html), you can define the assets requirements for your suppliers like any other PIM channel.
-You'll be able to add asset collections to be enriched by suppliers like other attributes.
+As defined in [define product requirements](./define-product-requirements.html), you can define the assets requirements for your suppliers like for any other PIM channel.
+You'll be able to add asset collections that will be enriched by suppliers like any other attributes.

 ::: success